eficode-academy/docker-katas/labs/07-building-an-image.md

   CMD ["python3", "/usr/src/app/app.py"]
 ```

-First, we choose a starting image: `ubuntu:latest`, which in turn has many layers.
+First, we choose a starting image: `ubuntu:22.04`, which in turn has many layers.
 We add another layer on top of our starting image, running an update on the system.
 After that yet another for installing the python ecosystem.
 Then, we tell docker to copy the requirements to the container.
 That's another layer.